nioliu/cs-665-final-project/README.md

 ## Additional Design Strengths

-- Modularity: By splitting functionality into different classes and interfaces (e.g., Task, ComplexTask, TaskManager, TaskObserver, TaskConfig), modularity is enhanced, making each module clear in responsibility and easier to test and modify.
+- Modularity: By splitting functionality into different classes and interfaces ( e.g., `Task`, `ComplexTask`, `TaskManager`,`TaskObserver`, `TaskConfig`), modularity is enhanced, making each module clear in responsibility and easier to test and modify.
 - Testability: Extensive use of interfaces (e.g., TaskObserver, TaskConfig) provides good abstraction, allowing for easy use of mock objects in unit testing, thereby enhancing testability.
 - Code Reuse: Programming to interfaces rather than implementations enhances code reusability.
-For example, different implementations of the TaskConfig interface can be applied across various types of tasks without the need to rewrite configuration logic.
+For example, different implementations of the `TaskConfig` interface can be applied across various types of tasks without the need to rewrite configuration logic.

 ## UML